telerik-boneyard/backend-services-push-windows/README.md

 The app's upper segment is used to send a toast push notification containing a sample text:

-- Click Register to automatically register the device with Telerik Backend Services.
+- Click Register to automatically register the device with Telerik Platform.
 - Fill in the Toast Message field and click Send Push Notification to send a toast notification based on the "ToastText01" template and "Toast Message" as text.
 For a complete set of toast templates, refer to [Windows Dev Center](http://msdn.microsoft.com/en-us/library/windows/apps/hh761494.aspx).

 The app's lower segment shows how to pin, register, and send a push notification to a secondary tile: